Meet Ariane Peres

 Ariane is a Clinical Psychologist based on the Sunshine Coast.
 She has worked as a psychologist in Australia for the past six years, supporting adults through a wide range of psychological challenges.

 Ariane holds a Master’s degree in Perinatal Clinical Psychology from the University of Valencia (Spain), accredited by the World Association for Infant Mental Health (WAIMH), and a Bachelor’s degree in Psychology from Brazil.
-She has also completed specialist professional training and advanced courses in Australia, further enhancing her expertise in perinatal mental health and trauma work.
+She has also completed professional training in Australia, enhancing her expertise in perinatal mental health and trauma work.

 -